 Gochnour’s experience includes a diverse mix of public service and business experience.
-During her public service, she advised Utah governors Norm Bangerter, Mike Leavitt and Olene Walker.
+During her public service, she advised Utah governors Norm Bangerter, Mike Leavitt, and Olene Walker.
 She also served as a political appointee in the George W. Bush administration, serving as an associate administrator at the EPA and counselor to the secretary at Health and Human Services.
-For seven years she led the public policy priorities of the Salt Lake Chamber.
+For seven years she led the public policy business priorities of the Salt Lake Chamber.

 Gochnour has authored over 250 published columns in Utah Business magazine and the Deseret News and co-hosts the weekly public radio program Both Sides of the Aisle on KCPW.